Survivors of False Allegations (SOFA) Support Program

-To provide a welcoming and non-judgmental environment that enables those who have been falsely accused or wrongfully convicted of domestic violence or sexual abuse, or a combination of both, to discuss their experience, share successes and failures within the criminal justice process, and address the unique emotional struggles that result from false accusations and wrongful convictions.
+To provide a welcoming and non-judgmental environment that supports those who have been falsely accused or wrongfully convicted.
+The group encourages clients to discuss their experience, share successes and failures within the criminal justice process, and address the unique emotional struggles that result from false accusations and wrongful convictions.

-– Those that have not been convicted in a criminal court of law
+– Those who have not been convicted in a criminal court of law

-– Those that have been convicted in a criminal court of law
+– Those who have been convicted in a criminal court of law

 – Loved ones who seek resources alongside the attending falsely accused or wrongfully convicted individual